Bob Johnston: Columbia Records: Dylan, Cash, and Cohen

 Johnston began working for Columbia Records in New York, where he began producing Patti Page and the Pozo-Seco Singers.
 In 1965 he was successful in gaining the assignment to produce Bob Dylan, followed by Simon & Garfunkel, Johnny Cash, Flatt & Scruggs, and then Leonard Cohen.
 His style of production varied from a 'documentary' approach capturing a fleeting moment (exemplified by Dylan's albums and Cash's live albums) to providing subtle arrangements with strings, background vocals and seasoned session musicians (exemplified by Cohen's studio albums).

 After a couple of years in New York, Johnston became head of Columbia in Nashville, Tennessee, where he had known many of the session musicians, such as Charlie Daniels, for years.
 He produced three of Cohen's albums, toured with him and also composed music to the Cohen lyric "Come Spend the Morning", recorded by both Lee Hazlewood and Engelbert Humperdinck.

 Bob Johnston was very sophisticated.
 His hospitality was extremely refined.
 It wasn't just a matter of turning on the machines.
 He created an atmosphere in the studio that really invited you to do your best, stretch out, do another take, an atmosphere that was free from judgment, free from criticism, full of invitation, full of affirmation.
 Just the way he'd move while you were singing: He'd dance for you.
-So, it wasn't all just as laissezfaire as that.
-Just as art is the concealment of art, laissezfaire is the concealment of tremendous generosity that he was sponsoring in the studio.
+So, it wasn't all just as laissez-faire as that.
+Just as art is the concealment of art, laissez-faire is the concealment of tremendous generosity that he was sponsoring in the studio.